Now more than ever before, geography education matters.

 Changing political boundaries, territorial conflicts, sustainability, and globalization are each examples of geographic issues that confront us daily.
 They illustrate the power and importance of studying geography.
 Current geography teaching standards and methods help our students understand their rapidly changing world while also grounding them in the local geography of their own hometown, region, and state.

-For more than sixty years, the Department of Geography at the University of Oregon has offered a summer master’s degree program in geography education for K-12 teachers.
+For more than sixty years, the Department of Geography at the University of Oregon has offered a summer master’s degree program in geography education for K-12 teachers (EDGE).
 The overall goal of this summer MS degree program at the University of Oregon is to provide a flexible, supportive and challenging set of courses and research opportunities that enable classroom teachers to:

 - Improve their knowledge and understanding of geography content;